webplatform/docs/guides/the_html_head/index.md

 {{Flags}}
 {{Summary_Section|This article covers the most common parts that can be included in the <code>&lt;head&gt;</code> section of HTML documents.
-Making sure that all of these are correct will result in your document being fast, and easy to find and understand.
+Making sure that all of these are correct will result in your document being fast, and easy to find and understand.}}

-}}
 {{Guide
 |Content=== Introduction ==